MS in US: Myths and Misconceptions About The Spring Intake

 Myth: VISAs are provided on a first come first served basis.

 F1 VISA doesn’t depend on which season you’ve been admitted or when you have received your admit.
 VISAs are provided on a fair basis of eligibility and qualification.
 If you have the right qualification, your VISA will most likely be approved.
-Your chances of obtaining a US VISA neither increases nor decreases by being a Spring student.
+Your chances of obtaining a US VISA neither increases nor decreases by being a Spring student for studying MS in US.

 Another question that creeps up many a time is: